Snoopy219/Activist-Toolkit-Informed-Voting/README.md

 Thank you all for supporting my cause.
 I am so happy to be able to create this project and hope that you also find it useful.
 Thank you again for all the support and have a great day!
 - Snoopy219

+*If you do so choose to fork my code please give me credit.
+Thanks!